Sachin Tendulkar: Business interests

-Tendulkar has opened two restaurants: Tendulkar's (Colaba, Mumbai) and Sachin's (Mulund, Mumbai) and Bangalore.
+Tendulkar has opened two restaurants, Tendulkar's (Colaba, Mumbai) and Sachin's (Mulund, Mumbai).
 Tendulkar owns these restaurants in partnership with Sanjay Narang of Mars Restaurants.

-Tendulkar co-owned the Kerala Blasters FC in the Indian Super League Football in association with PVP Ventures owned by Prasad V. Potluri till 2017.
-The team has been named as Kerala Blasters after his nickname "Master Blaster".
-He also jointly owns the badminton team Bengaluru Blasters which participates in the Premier Badminton League.

-In 2013, Tendulkar was listed at 51st position in Forbes' list of world's highest-paid athletes, with his total earnings estimated to be US$22 million.
+In 2013, Tendulkar was listed in the 51st position on Forbes' list of world's highest-paid athletes, with his total earnings estimated to be US$22 million.
 In October 2013, the net worth of Tendulkar was estimated at US$160 million by Wealth-X, making him India's wealthiest cricket player.

-He started Sachin Ramesh Tendulkar Sports Management Pvt Ltd', sports management organisation.
-It manages all social and commercial work of Tendulkar.